sybaik1/qfa-toolkit/README.md

 print(f'acceptance: {observed_acceptance}\n'
       f'rejectance: {observed_rejectance}')
 ```
 A similar process can be done with MMQFAs.
-Also, you can do operations on QFLs to get different languages you desire.
+Also, you can do operations on QFLs to get the different languages you desire.

 # 3. Functionalities
-Go to the document.pdf to see the details of each classes Functionalities.
+Go to the `document.pdf` to see the details of each class's Functionalities.

 # Reading Materials for QFA
-If your not familiar with QFAs, and want to learn more about QFAs
+If you're not familiar with QFAs and want to learn more about QFAs
 you can find the basics in the following material.

 https://is.muni.cz/th/dy49n/b-thesis-QFA.pdf

 # Test
-For testing there are additional dependencies with scipy.
+For testing, there are additional dependencies with scipy.
-The testing is done by unittest module by python.
+The testing is done by unittest module by Python.
 Within the installed environment you can run the following test
 ```bash
 python3 -m unittest